 - If the staff member is a smoker or non-smoker

 We have taken an example of two staff undertaking the same role as an office-based engineer, both non-smoking, with a family but no underlying health conditions and only differing in age:

 For a 25-year old employee looking for £245,000 of protection, the premium is £6.95

 For a 45-year old employee also looking for £245,000 of protection the premium is somewhat higher at £28.95

 How Can I Set Up Relevant Life Cover?

 It is essential to get sound guidance when setting up a group life scheme as there are complexities, including setting up a discretionary trust as part of the policy.
-You can either speak directly to an insurance provider but by using an independent broker will open-up access to multiple providers helping provide a more competitive quote.
+You can either speak directly to an insurance provider but using an independent broker will open up access to multiple providers helping provide a more competitive quote.

 Protect Your Business For Less – Compare & Save – Policies From Leading Insurers

 Insurance Hero is an independent broker that specialises in life insurance, including relevant life cover.
 As an independent broker, we do not tie to any insurance provider.
 We can provide you with competitive quotes that also align closely with the needs of your business and employees.